 When living on a campsite, material goods mean nothing.
 Sure, it’s nice to decorate your surroundings with a few friends/family photos, but all you really need is clothes and a phone.
 A laptop is advisable for watching films, but with mobile phones, these days it probably isn’t so necessary.

 A ridiculous hippy phrase, but unfortunately true.
 I was so lost before I worked abroad.
 If you’re anything like me, being a campsite courier can help you explore yourself, get any partying out your system and discover what it is you want from your life.

 I knew, after doing that job, I didn’t want to be in the UK working an unhappy 9-5 which is why I’m now buying a house in France, working online and living every day like an adventure.

 Nobody Knows You:

 If you’ve had a bad run at home, or you need to escape, that’s fine.
 You get to reinvent yourself to be whoever you want, nobody knows you.
-Generally, I think being yourself will work wonders, but it’s all about first impressions.
+I think being yourself will work wonders, but it’s all about first impressions.

-Nobody has any preconceptions about you – unless you run your mouth on Facebook publicly that is (yes – we all Facebooks stalk the new arrivals) – Make a good first impression, be yourself and you’ll get along just fine.
+Nobody has any preconceptions about you – unless you run your mouth on Facebook publicly that is (yes – we all Facebook stalk the new arrivals) – Make a good first impression, be yourself and you’ll get along just fine.